pacman82/extract-my-file/README.md

 # Extract my file

 A website using wasm to extract your file on your local machine.
+If you are not interested in developing this site, but want to pack / unpack your files, you [visit the site here](git subtree push --prefix dist origin gh-pages).

 ## How to install